dmd-program/dmd-100/project/ritual/discover_journey_map.md

 # Discover: Journey Map
- A journey map is great way to visualize an entire process
+ A journey map is great way to visualize an entire process of an interaction.
+By visualizing each step, you will better understand the nuances of an experience.

  **Example steps for a journey map:**

-  1. I realized the grass was long
+  1. I realized the grass was long.
-  2. I decided to mow the lawn with my lawnmower
+  2. I decided to mow the lawn with my lawnmower.
-  3. I walked to the garage
+  3. I walked to the garage and waited for the automatic door to lift.
-  4. There were many objects in the way that I had to move
+  4. There were many objects in the way that I had to move.
-  5. I pulled the lawnmower out of the garage
+  5. I pulled the lawnmower out of the garage.
-  6. I checked to see that it had gasoline - it was low
+  6. I checked to see that it had gasoline - it was low.
   7. I poured gasoline into the lawnmower
   8. I started to mow the grass
-  9. I disliked mowing the lawn because the process is time consuming
+  9. I thought about how I disliked mowing the lawn because the process is time consuming
   10. I emptied the grass clippings many times during the process
-  11. I eventually finished and put the lawnmower back into the garage
+  11. I eventually finished and put the lawnmower back into the garage, and moved the objects back as they were
-  12.
+  12. I closed the garage door

 ## Materials
 - Pen